 CAHN’s Advocacy Officers can talk you through how to apply and even provide supporting information to help your case.

-We provide advice on who to talk to, to get the adaptations you are entitled to.
+We provide advice on who to talk to, regarding the adaptations you are entitled to.

 If you have already applied for adaptations, for example through a Disabled Facilities Grant and there is something you are not happy with our Advocacy Officers can liaise with your local council to try and change their decision too.

 CAHN’s advocacy team can liaise with educational organisations.

 Find out more about Education, Health, and Care plans for students at school: https://www.gov.uk/children-with-special-educational-needs/extra-SEN-help